Bullfrog117/wp-theme-my_twentytwelve/README.md

 ##functions.php

 This file was the first one I really mucked with as I figured out how to make some of the styles and external links function better within the WordPress shell.
+Also used it to customize various features/functions of the WordPress Core.

-List of shortcodes:
+####List of shortcodes:

 * song/songTitle - for external linking to my lyrics database
 * spoilerstart/spoilerend - CSS for hiding bits of text (for example spoilers in movie reviews)
 * dailyblurb - pulling bits from my daily devotional database

+####List of modified functions:

+* my_child_theme_setup
+* custom_excerpt_length
+* new_excerpt_more

 ##header.php